betheden/greek-grammar/content/adjective_restrictive.rst

   #.
 Adjective-noun
   #.
 Noun-adjective

-Pattern 1 is classified as Restrictive in the Unlocked Greek Grammar and the Unlocked Greek New Testament.
+Pattern 1 is classified as Restrictive in the Unlocked Greek Grammar and the `Unfolding_Word_Greek_New_Testament<https://klappy.github.io/translation-helps/?owner=door43-catalog&rc=/en/ult/>`_.

-Patterns 2, 3, 4, and 5, are classified as ascriptive in the Unlocked Greek Grammar and the Unlocked Greek New Testament.
+Patterns 2, 3, 4, and 5, are classified as ascriptive in the Unlocked Greek Grammar and the Unfolding Word Greek New Testament.

 INCORRECT DEFINITION OF RESTRICTIVE ADJECTIVE **FOR UNLOCKED GREEK GRAMMAR**